mrhorrocks/portfolio24/content/about.md

 ---
-title: "About Title"
+title: About Title
-headline: "About Headline"
+headline: About Headline
-description: "The about page description"
+description: The about page description
+intro: qwerty
 ---

 # ABOUT